WDET-FM: Detroit Public Radio

+In May 1982, Marvin Granger became general manager.
+Much of the volunteer-made programming did not have a professional sound, he felt, and he cancelled many of these programs and oriented the station to a general audience.
+Many felt that this changing of the station's identity left some groups without a voice, but Granger stated that programs with small audiences were not financially viable.
+Granger resigned in December 1983 and news director Caryn Mathes became general manager.
+She would lead the station until February 2005.

+The listening audience greatly expanded in the 1980s, along with revenue.
+In 1983, Ed Love, Ann Delisi, Martin Bandyke and Ralph Valdez were hired as music hosts.
+Jazz programs were aired during the week, with folk, blues and classical on the weekends.
+There were several other music shows in a variety of genres.
+Other music hosts from the 1980s included Nkenge Zola, Famous Coachman, and Dave Dixon.

+The broadcast facilities in the Maccabees Building were considered "unhealthy and dangerous" and the station began planning improvements.

+On November 29 1985, the studio was damaged by an electrical fire and thousands of records were destroyed.
+The studio was cleaned and repaired, and the station was off the air for less than a day.
+A new studio was custom-built on the first floor of 6001 Cass Ave and it became WDET's home in September 1987.

+WDET's antenna remained attached to the tower atop the Maccabees Building, which was then owned by Detroit Public Schools Community District.
+When the antenna began to fail, the university claimed that the tower's condition was too poor to hang a new antenna on.
+The dispute over who would pay to repair the tower was ultimately resolved when WDET chose to build its own tower.
+In 1995, WDET began using its new tower on Canfield Street, as well as studios in the new University Towers building.

 Increasing local content

 In 2004, WDET-FM implemented extensive programming changes.
 The station dropped many NPR programs such as Fresh Air and Car Talk, as well as some popular local music shows such as Folks Like Us and Arkansas Traveler.
 This was done to promote more locally produced music programming.
 However, it was followed by a decline in listener pledges.

 In the fall of 2005, new general manager Michael Coleman (replacing Caryn Mathes, who departed for WAMU in Washington, D.C.) made changes to WDET's schedule again, dropping many of the weekday music programs in favor of a more news-oriented format.
 He brought back all of the previously dropped programming and added new NPR-produced programs.
 Particularly controversial was the dismissal of long-time midday host Martin Bandyke.
 Local media outlets reported he may have violated conflict of interest rules by accepting gifts from record companies.
 Bandyke later hosted morning drive time at Adult Alternative-formatted WQKL 107.1 FM in Ann Arbor.